 Why do you think there is currently a gender gap within the manufacturing sector and what do you think businesses can do to change this?

 Linda: I think historically manufacturing has been viewed as being a very masculine industry and that takes time to overcome, in the same way that associated college courses for engineering, electronics etc are still heavily male subscribed.
 I can only say from my experience and observations, that often women need to juggle work and family, and by offering flexible working hours etc, we’ve been able to appeal to more ladies, as we can fit in around their family commitments.
 Further to this by encouraging training for qualifications we’ve managed to attract and keep some great younger women and our aim is to keep encouraging them to develop their skills through training to be able to grow them within the business.

 What do you have planned for the year ahead in business?

 Linda: Well, one thing I’ve learned over the years is that we can’t stand still and rest on our laurels.
-This last 14 months especially has shown that life can change in a heartbeat, that to survive we need to be able to adapt quickly.
+This last 24 months, especially, has shown that life can change in a heartbeat, that to survive we need to be able to adapt quickly.
 We’ve been lucky to have got through and we’ve been bringing out new products to appeal to a wider market to keep us relevant and interesting.
 I’ve now got to build on that, improve, hone and tweak so our range is constantly evolving and improving.
 Our communication with our supporters and customers has to become better and better, we must continue to listen to them and actually ask them what they would like next.
 So I suppose the answer to your question is that this next year is all about continuing to evolve and adapt.
-Oh, and I’m now part of an amazing team who are soon to be launching a charitable chocolate brand, created for the sole purpose of employing those who find it difficult to access employment due to struggling with addictions and subsequent life choices – I’ve got a busy year ahead!
+Oh, and I’m now part of a small team who have launched a charitable chocolate brand, created for the sole purpose of employing those who find it difficult to access employment due to struggling with addictions and subsequent life choices – It’s looking like another busy year ahead!